 Fig. 4 shows predicted progressions of Bragg peak intensities for these two ad-hoc models.
 Promisingly, they both manifest a rapid early rise in the relative 111 Bragg peak intensity; the experimental data points below 1eV/unit cell energy density are inscribed between the two model curves.
 A couple pieces of conjecture can be given as possible explanations for the plateau in the experimental 111/200 Bragg peak ratio at higher flux densities (i.e., the rapid divergence from both model curves).
 First, the population of excitons may saturate at high flux densities due to dependence on the exciton recombination rate on deposited energy density.
 Alternatively, a reduction in the rate of ionization could arise from an increase in the 2p ionization potential as more electrons enter excited states. (which would be the opposite of IPD.
 Sounds fairly dubious; need to think about it some more.
 I don’t know of any relevant modeling in this regime)

-Although this approximate agreement is an encouraging datum in support of the modeling approach presented
+Although this approximate agreement is an encouraging datum in support of the modeling approach presented……

+Future direction: look for LTE with 2-color, lays groundwork for better comparison to finite-T DFT.
+Look at systems without long 2p lifetime so that time-evolution calculations are easier. ….

 Conclusion